Atlas Shrugged: Part I: Sequels

 The poor critical reception of Atlas Shrugged: Part I initially made Aglialoro reconsider his plans for the rest of the trilogy.
 In an interview with The Hollywood Reporter, he said he was continuing with plans to produce Part II and Part III for release on April 15 in 2012 and 2013, respectively.
 In a later interview with The Boston Globe, Aglialoro was ambivalent: "I learned something long ago playing poker.
 If you think you're beat[en], don't go all in.
 If Part 1 makes [enough of] a return to support Part 2, I'll do it.
 Other than that, I'll throw the hand in".

 During 2011, Aglialoro planned to start production of Atlas Shrugged: Part II in September, with its release timed to coincide with the 2012 U.S. elections.
 In October, producer Harmon Kaslow stated that he hoped filming for Part II would begin in early 2012, "with hopes of previewing it around the time of the nominating conventions".
 Kaslow anticipated that the film, which would encompass the second third of Atlas Shrugged, would "probably be 30 to 40 minutes longer than the first movie", in addition having a bigger production budget, as well as a larger advertising budget.

-Atlas Shrugged: Part II finally started the production in 2012.
-Joining the production team was Duncan Scott, who, in 1986, was responsible for creating a new, re-edited version with English subtitles of the 1942 Italian film adaptation of We the Living.
-The first film's entire cast was replaced for the sequel.